- Who We Are

 Need an Invitation to Attend?

-If you need an official invitation letter for your employer to attend CNU 28.Twin Cities, please contact us at email@example.com.
+If you need an official invitation letter for your employer to attend CNU 28.A Virtual Congress, please contact us at email@example.com.